ot4i/ace-maven-plugin/Sample-ace-project/Sum_API/README.md

 Replace the scm configuration values respective to your environment

 ## Building the project
+Make sure that ACE has been installed on the build server and 'settings.xml' is updated with the deployment path.
 Before running the maven build, make sure that xvfb has started on a specific display port

 `Xvfb :99 &
 export DISPLAY=:99`